opencaesar/opencaesar.github.io/_projects/2023-07-01-Autonomica.md

 ## Summary

 The goals of this project is to develop a rigorous method and toolset for architecting multi-disciplinary (e.g., GN&C, power) autonomous system behavior that can be efficiently implemented, analyzed, and tested (using simulations).
-The methdology adopts the [State Analysis](https://mds.jpl.nasa.gov/public/sa/) arc hitectural pattern from JPL and formalizes it in [OML](http://www.opencaesar.io/oml/).
+The methdology adopts the [State Analysis](https://mds.jpl.nasa.gov/public/sa/) architectural pattern from JPL and formalizes it in [OML](http://www.opencaesar.io/oml/).

 ## Team